wvanderwey/ROP/About.md

 The ROP is able to explore both mapped(optional) and unmapped reads.
 Please mapped the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)).

 ROP protocol consists of two steps to categorize the mapped reads:
-* 345345
 * Categorize human reads into genomic categories (CDS, UTR3/UTR5, intons, junctions, introns, etc).
-* We developed rprofile, a tool to profile repetitive elements (e.g. SINEs, LINEs, LTRs).
+* Profile repeat elements (e.g. SINEs, LINEs, LTRs)

+ROP prococol consist of six steps to characterize the unmapped reads:

+*Quality control.
+Exclude low-quality, low-complexity and rRNA reads ([FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html), [SEQCLEAN](https://sourceforge.net/projects/seqclean/), Megablast )
+Identify lost human reads, which are missed due to the heuristics implemented for computational speed in conventional aligners.
+These include reads with mismatches and short gaps relative to the reference set, but can also include perfectly matched reads (Megablast)
+Identify lost repeat sequences, by mapping unmapped reads onto the database of repeat sequences (Megablast ) Identify ‘non-co-linear’ RNAs reads from circRNAs, gene fusions, and trans-splicing events, which combine sequence from distant elements (ncSplice, Bowtie2 , CIRI)
+Identify reads from recomobinations of B and T cell receptors i.e. V(D)J recombinations (IgBLAST) Profile taxonomic composition of microbial communities using the microbial reads mapped onto the microbial genomes and marker genes (Megablast, MetaPhlAn)